yehia67/documentation/utils/0.1/mam-watcher/overview.md

 ![MAM watcher](../images/mam-watcher.gif)

-## Increase the privacy of your data
+## Make your message more private

 Until now, anyone who was able to find your transactions on the Tangle could decrypt the message using the address as the key.

-To make your data more private and to have more control over who can decrypt it, you can make your channel restricted.
+To make your message more private and to have more control over who can decrypt it, you can make your channel restricted.

 1. Open the `sender.js` file